sblantipodi/firefly_luciferin/README.md

 You can build the software from the source or if you prefer you can download a ready to use binary.
 `FastScreenCapture-vx.x.x-jar-with-dependencies.jar` is the one to get and you can download it from [here](https://github.com/sblantipodi/JavaFastScreenCapture/packages).

-As soon as you start the software it creates a `FastScreenCapture.yaml` file in your user folder, please configure it and you are ready to go.
+As soon as you start the software it creates a `FastScreenCapture.yaml` file in your documents folder, please configure it and you are ready to go.

 ## Credits